tkurtbond/tkurtbond.github.io/posts/2020/07/07/savage-worlds-adventure-edition-fixes-spears/index.rst

 SWADE      Spear   Str+d6       Reach 1.
 Parry +1 if used two-handed
 =========  ======  ===========  ====================================

+This allows the historical “Spear and Shield” combat style.
 See Lindybeige_ for why this matters.

 .. _Lindybeige: https://www.youtube.com/watch?v=3XuhoFszfe8